 What is chlorophyll?

 Chlorophyll is the liquid that runs through the veins of plants.
-When you take a look at a leaf of any kind, you can see an intricate network of veins just below the surface, just as you can under your own skin.
+When you take a look at a leaf of any kind, you can see an intricate network of veins just below the surface, just as you can under your skin.
 While blood is coursing through our veins, the substance that courses through the plants’ veins – sustaining their vitality and keeping them green and growing – is called liquid chlorophyll.

 Why chlorophyll?
 ‘Cause it’s all about the green…

 Everybody knows that green foods are one of the best things we can do for our health, but unless you’ve studied nutrition, it may not be obvious why.
 Green foods all contain plenty of chlorophyll, and nutrition-rich foods like alfalfa are a great place to start.
-Salads and vegetables like spinach, lettuce, kale, asparagus, broccoli, asparagus, peas and beans… more or less any green food contains chlorophyll.
+Salads and vegetables like spinach, lettuce, kale, asparagus, broccoli, asparagus, peas and beans… more or less any green food contain chlorophyll.

 The best way to get liquid chlorophyll into your diet is…

 Drink it!
-Drinking Liquid Chlorophyll is one our favourite natural supplements because it is a concentrated but almost tasteless liquid.
+Drinking Liquid Chlorophyll is one of our favourite natural supplements because it is a concentrated but almost tasteless liquid.
 It can be added to any drink and boosts your energy in a big way.
 Our liquid chlorophyll has a mint flavour to it (we use natural spearmint oil to make it taste great) and is a fast and effective way to get your daily quota of chlorophyll.